IL2HorusTeam/docker-il2fb-ds/README.md

 # docker-il2fb-ds

 This repository contains a definition of a Docker image with the dedicated server of «IL-2 Sturmovik: Forgotten Battles» flight simulator of version `2.04` running under 32-bit `wine` `5.0`.
+See tags for other versions.

 Image is built from official server patches (see [`il2fb-ds-patches`](https://github.com/IL2HorusTeam/il2fb-ds-patches)) on top of [`il2horusteam/wine:5.0`](https://hub.docker.com/r/il2horusteam/wine).